labyrinthinesecurity/magma/README.md

 #### Split a proposition into its allow and block parts

-Copy the proposition from the previous listing, identify the parts, and save them as allow and block axioms
+Copy the proposition from the previous listing, identify the parts, and save them as allow and block axioms.

 In the following example, the proposition is split depending on the source address prefix: all ingress flows to TCP port 443 are allowed, except when coming from IP 10.10.0.0
 ```